Michael Walsh (footballer, born 1977): Scunthorpe United

-He signed for John Rudge's Port Vale in June 1998 for a fee of £100,000.
-He played 19 First Division games in 1998–99.
-He featured just 14 times in 1999–2000.
+Port Vale

+Walsh signed for John Rudge's Port Vale on a Bosman transfer in June 1998, with the tribunal setting a fee of £100,000 plus £75,000 in appearance-based clauses.
+He played 19 First Division games in 1998–99 and featured just 14 times in 1999–2000, blaming the back pains which restricted his playing time on his long commute to Vale Park.
+His contribution to the 1999–2000 season was ended in early October by cruciate ligament and cartilage problems sustained from a tackle by Swindon Town left-back Sol Davis.
+He later said the injury badly weakened the right side of his body and that he never really fully recovered from it.
+In his absence, the club were relegated to the Second Division in manager Brian Horton's first full season in charge.

 Walsh made 48 appearances in 2000–01, and went on to receive his only honour at the club in 2001, as he helped Vale to beat Brentford 2–1 in the Football League Trophy final at the Millennium Stadium.
-However his injury saga began not long after signing a new contract under Brian Horton in 2001 when Walsh underwent surgery, but by the end of the year he seemed to have recovered.
+However, his injury saga began not long after signing a new contract in 2001 when Walsh underwent surgery, but by the end of the year he seemed to have recovered.
 However, by June 2003 another operation was needed to correct a shoulder injury.
 After this latest procedure he picked up an abdominal strain, though he again slowly began to recover.
 By November of that year he was injured again, this time because of his back, he required a series of injections and again consulted a surgeon.
 By February 2004 he was on the road to recovery, but the next month picked up a neck injury in a collision with Barnsley's Chris Shuker, meaning another operation.
+He recovered by October 2004 and ended the 2004–05 season with 25 appearances.

-Missing most of the 2005–06 season due to injury, new boss Martin Foyle nevertheless offered him a fresh contract in May 2006.
+Despite Walsh missing most of the 2005–06 season due to a back injury, new boss Martin Foyle offered him a fresh contract in May 2006.
 This was on the belief that Walsh would play at least 30 games the following season.
 In May 2007, following a season of twenty appearances, he was informed that he would not be offered a contract for the forthcoming season.
-This was despite the player being desperate to reach the ten-year mark with the club to claim a testimonial, insisting "[Vale] couldn't get a Sunday league player for what I was asking."
+This was despite the player being desperate to reach the ten-year mark with the club to claim a testimonial match, insisting "[Vale] could not get a Sunday league player for what I was asking."
 He retired from the professional game at the age of 29, and later turned out for local Northern Premier League Division One South side Alsager Town.

 Style of play

-Walsh was a central defender with pace, as well as excellent positional, heading and ball control skills; however he was also extremely injury prone.
+Walsh was a central defender with pace, as well as excellent positional, heading and ball control skills; however, he was also extremely injury prone.
 He was referred to by one analyst as "the lower leagues' Ledley King".
+He was also an excellent throw-in taker.